-Before continuing with this book, you may wish familiarize yourself with the basics of RTSC by reading the XDCtools Consumer User's Guide (SPRUEX4).
+Before continuing with this book, you may wish familiarize yourself with the basics of RTSC by visiting the RTSC-Pedia wiki at http://rtsc.eclipse.org/docs-tip.
 This book assumes that you know the general procedure for using XDCtools to configure objects: to create objects statically, to set module-wide and instance-only properties.
 It also assumes that you know the general procedure for including the header file of a package and calling a function from that package.